 Braff is currently directing a remake of the 1979 Martin Brest caper comedy Going in Style starring Academy Award winners Alan Arkin, Michael Caine and Morgan Freeman.
 The movie is set for release in May 2016.

 "The event was a huge success and we had a packed house!
 Zach was personable, excited and very easy to work with.
-He stuck around and signed autographs for my student leaders and made sure he met with all of them.
 The discussion was fun, insightful and entertaining.
 I would highly recommend Zach to other universities... they will not be disappointed!"- The University of Texas at Austin

-“You were fantastic!
-You helped make the night an incredible celebration of our work.
-The crowd loved your personality and flare, which brought the show together and helped create a connected and positive experience for the alumni and supporters of Birthright Israel.
+"Zach was fantastic!
 It was an amazing event that our community will remember for years to come.
-Thank you for sharing your time and talent with us.
-Many thanks for being a huge part of our successful event.”
+Please thank him for sharing his time and talent with us.
+Many thanks for being a huge part of our successful event."- Birthright Israel Foundation